-Your body has a natural temperature control system!
+Your Body has a natural temperature control system!

 That’s right — the circadian rhythm, otherwise known as your body’s “internal clock” also regulates your temperature!

 Dr. Joseph Takahashi, chairman of neuroscience at UT Southwestern, has studied how your body temperature directly affects the quality of your sleep.
 Dr. Takashashi states, “Small changes in body temperature can send a powerful signal to the clocks in our bodies.”
 In other words, your body naturally cools down to prepare for sleep and then warms up before you wake up.
-So, if your body is hot before bed you can expect a lot of difficulties getting a good night’s sleep!
+So, if your body is hot before bed you can expect a lot of difficulty getting a good nights sleep!

 But, why does my body get so hot at night — EVERY night?